paulipa/sico-wiki/community-programs/fleet-commander-trainee-program.md

 You will gain all the needed permissions to schedule, ping and fat fleets with this role.

 ### PVE Fleet Commanders
-Playres who only want to focus on PVE Fleet commanding have their own group.
+Players who only want to focus on PVE Fleet commanding have their own group.
 These players are assigned similar as the Fleet Commanders by vouches from other players or by othervise prooving themselves in pve fleet commanding.

 You will gain all the needed permissions to schedule, ping and fat fleets with this role.